NAME

 regex

-to the list of regular expressions
+to the list of regular expressions used

-include or import elements. regex
+import elements. regex

-is a perl-like
+is a Perl-like regular

 /pattern/replacement/